OrangeMintz/Portfolio/README.md

 ```
 ## Note
 This is still a work in progress web application.
 Some sections may be incomplete or under refinement, and new features
 or content are being actively developed.
-Feedback is welcome as I continue improving its design and features
+Feedback is welcome as I continue improving its design and features.